FAQs - Medical Education Unit

 I am interested in Public Health prevocational training positions.

 The Midwest Public Health Unit offers two six-month positions in Geraldton.
-To secure one of these positions, include an Expression of Interest in your application to WACHS for consideration.
+To secure one of these positions, include an expression of interest in your application to WACHS for consideration.

 What types of education and training opportunities are provided?